dfelinto/blender-manual/manual/modeling/curves/properties/shape.rst

 .. _bpy.types.Curve.use_fill_deform:

 Fill Deformed
-   Fills the curve after applying all modification that might deform the curve (i.e. shape keys and modifiers).
+   Fills the curve after applying all modifications that might deform the curve (i.e. shape keys and modifiers).

 .. _curve-shape-path-curve-deform: